 Recreation fees cannot be transferred to alternate dates.
 No rain checks or credits.

 Reservations cannot be sold or transferred.
-Only the group leader or listed alternate can pick up or use the permit.
+Only the group leader or alternate listed on the original reservation can pick up or use the permit.
 Leader or alternate leader names cannot be changed or added.

 Changes you can make online: